top of page

 • 3 min read

 Most divorces are stressful for children.
-High-conflict divorces, however, present a different level of complexity, not only for families but for schools.
+High-conflict divorces, however, present a different level of complexity, not only for families but also for schools.

-In these situations, educators may find themselves:
+In these situations, educators may find themselves facing several challenges:

 • Receiving frequent emails from both parents